Roscoff

 • How far is Cork from Roscoff?

-The distance between Roscoff to Cork is approximately 320 nautical Miles.
+Roscoff to Cork is approximately 320 nautical miles distance apart.

 Roscoff Cork Ferry reviews